 When you are playing hearts you will play certain anchor cards first to strategically accomplish tasks like drawing out the queen of spades.
 You’ll want to consider your strategy before moving into component placement, too, with some of these guidelines:

-- Be mindful of signal and power routing needs: While it can be easy to overlook the PCB component placement guidelines and forget about the routing needs that separate components require, it is important to keep these in mind to optimize the efficiency of your design.
+Be mindful of signal and power routing needs: While it can be easy to get into component placement and forget about the routing needs that separate components require, it is important to keep these in mind to optimize the efficiency of your design.

 A completely placed circuit board

 Finalizing the Placement and Some Tricks that can Help You

 Once your fixed components and the main circuitry is placed, you can finish up the placement with the rest of the peripheral components.
 Although these components are just as important, their placement won’t impact the critical routing topologies and you have more flexibility with their locations.
 This allows you to spread out their placement and give your design a little breathing room.

 When you place your components, keep in mind that your PCB design tools have a lot of functionality built in to help you.
 There will be different placement utilities to use, as well as the ability to change the display in order to help you organize and place your board.
 Cross-probing between the schematic and the layout as I mentioned earlier is a very helpful resource to have at your disposal.